openmainframeproject/cobol-programming-course/COBOL Programming Course #1 - Getting Started/COBOL Programming Course #1 - Getting Started.md

 ```
 *Example 17.
 Basic loop*

-In this example, the variable counter is tested to see if it equals 11, as long as it doesn't then it is incremented, and the sentences nested within the perform statement are executed.
+In this example, the variable counter is tested to see if it equals 11, as long as it doesn't then it is incremented, and the statements nested within the perform statement are executed.
 This construct can be extended, exemplified in Example 18.
+However, in this example, we can only execute paragraphs instead of nested statements.

 ```
+PERFORM 1000-PARAGRAPH-A
-PERFORM VARYING COUNTER FROM 01 BY 1 UNTIL COUNTER EQUAL 11
-     AFTER COUNTER-2 FROM 01 BY 1 UNTIL COUNTER-2 EQUAL 5
+    VARYING COUNTER FROM 01 BY 1 UNTIL COUNTER EQUAL 11 AFTER COUNTER-2 FROM 01 BY 1 UNTIL COUNTER-2 EQUAL 5.
-...
-END-PERFORM.
 ```
 *Example 18.
 Extended loop*